akaalias/getstreamline/README.md

 Know that you’re NOT crazy and you’re NOT alone.

+Instead: Give your heart a chance to speak AND your mind a place to wander!

-Streamline is free, so give it a spin!
+Also, Streamline is free so click on the link below!

 [🎁 Download Streamline for macOS 12+](https://github.com/akaalias/getstreamline/releases/latest/download/Streamline.zip)